This page explains how to configure access control for Cloud Customer Care's support offerings.

 Customer Care IAM roles

-With IAM, every Premium Support plan user must have the appropriate permissions to view and manage cases and users.
+With IAM, every support user must have the appropriate permissions to view and manage cases and users.
 Users gain these permissions when you add them to an IAM role, a group that belongs to a role, or a domain assigned to a role.

-The following table lists the IAM roles available to Cloud Support users, the associated permissions to which resources, and the lowest resource level that you can apply the permissions to.
+The following table lists the IAM roles available to Cloud Customer Care users, the associated permissions to which resources, and the lowest resource level that you can apply the permissions to.

 ||Support Account Administrator||Allows management of a support account without giving access to support cases.
 See the Cloud Support documentation for more information.||

 ||Support Account Viewer||Read-only access to details of a support account.
 This does not allow viewing cases.||

-To add a user, group, or domain to a role, see adding users to Cloud Support IAM roles.
+To add a user, group, or domain to a role, see Granting IAM roles.

 Support Account Administrator

 Users with the Support Account Administrator role (

-can manage the purchased support plan and how it is billed.
+can manage the purchased support offering and how it is billed.